 See the legislation for more information, including definitions for infrastructure and wells.

 Crown Minerals Act 1991, Section 89D – Interpretations — Legislation.govt.nz

 Permit and licence holders must meet the financial costs of decommissioning

 Petroleum exploration and mining permit holders and mining licence holders must carry out and meet the full financial costs of decommissioning activities, even if they transfer out of a permit (in the event that the new permit or licence holder fails to carry out and fund decommissioning).

 To help make sure that permit and licence holders can meet the full costs of decommissioning:

 - we may carry out a financial capability assessment to assess the permit or licence holder’s financial capability to meet the costs.

 - permit and licence holders must obtain and maintain one or more financial securities that may be used if they fail to carry out or separately meet the costs of decommissioning.

 Permit and licence holders will be required to submit technical and financial information related to their decommissioning obligations.

-The Crown Minerals (Petroleum) Amendment Regulations are in development and expected to come into force in early 2023.
+The Crown Minerals (Petroleum) Amendment Regulations are in development and expected to come into force in 2023.
 They will set out detailed technical and financial information requirements related to decommissioning, however we can ask for information without the regulations being in place.